Our Research

 We produce high-quality research to give us and others a deep insight into the topic at hand.

-We strongly believe that PAR that PAR leads to better research, stronger civic engagement, and positive social change.
+We strongly believe that PAR leads to better research, stronger civic engagement, and positive social change.
 PAR is also an opportunity to engage and share power in a trauma-informed way with marginalised groups that have historically been deemed “hard-to-reach”; we have found our approach means more confidence from peer researchers to engage with difficult conversations with power holders and trust that the process will lead to change.

 Our Research Areas